NHTanvir/gamerz-guild/GUILD_FEATURES_TESTING.md

 **Expected Results:**
 - You are added to the selected guild member list
-- You receive 10 XP for joining (check your XP on the updated page or myCRED logs)
+- You receive 10 XP for joining the guild
 - Guild activity feed records the new member event
 - You can access guild-specific features
 - The join button changes to "Already Member" for your user
 - Page automatically refreshes to show your current guild information

+**How to Check XP Received:**
+- **View on Profile**: Visit your user profile page (usually at `yoursite.com/members/yourusername/` if using BuddyPress) to see your current XP and rank
+- **View on Leaderboard**: Check the `[gamerz_xp_progress]` or `[gamerz_leaderboard]` shortcode page to see your XP and rank
+- **Check myCRED Logs**:
+  - If you have admin access, go to `myCRED` → `Log` in WordPress admin
+  - Filter by your username to see all XP transactions
+  - Look for log entry with "Joined a guild" in the reference column
+  - You can also check your points directly at the top of your admin area if using myCRED

 **Backend Verification:**
 - Check wp_postmeta table: your user ID is in the guild's `_guild_members` array